SIP Annual Meeting

 Golden Jubilee SIP T-Shirt and Conference Bag Contest: Check your closets, you may have a virtual gold mine of old SIP T-shirts and conference bags there.
 As part of our retrospective of the history of SIP for the Golden Jubilee Meeting in San Dieg, we are holding four retrospective SIP T-shirt and conference bag contests.
 Deadline July 14.
 Full Information.

 Special session: To bring microbial control specialists, biopesticide companies together with growers and pest control advisors in California, Ag Innovations Conference is organized on Sunday, 13 August, 2017 from 8 am to 5 pm.
 A mini agricultural expo will also be organized for the industry partners to showcase their products and technologies.
 Continuing Education Credits from California Department of Pesticide Regulation and California Association of Pest Control Advisors will be provided.
 Seating is limited, so register early.
 If you would like to reserve space for the expo, contact Surendra K. Dara.

 General queries and letters for visa: Surendra K. Dara

 Registration and local arrangements: Kelli Hoover

-Scientific program: Ed Lewis or Rich Humber
+Scientific program: Rich Humber

 5K Race: Nina Jenkins